ga4gh/data-security/AAI/FAQ.md

 ### What is the danger of using a fully scoped (or audience-less) token in a multi node workflow

-Unless down-scoped by the initial OIDC flow - the *Passport Scoped Access Token* is a token that can unlock all data that the user is entitled to.
-Furthermore, it is unscoped in audience - with no indications of the Clearinghouse (or downstream services) it is intended for.
+The *Passport Scoped Access Token* is a token that can unlock **all** data that the user is entitled to, and not just that data needed for any particular analysis.

-The result of this is that if passed to a bad actor (a Clearinghouse that has been compromised for example) - the bad actor can use the token for sideways movement amongst the other nodes.
+The result of this is that if passed to a bad actor (some service that has been compromised for example) - the bad actor can use the token for sideways movement amongst the other nodes.

-Insert diagram.
+In the below example - a passport has been passed via a compute service to a resource server that is compromised.
+The assumption now is that data controlled by that resource server may be lost.

+However, because the passport has no resource scope or audience - the bad actor can also move sideways in the system to access Dataset #2 and #3 - and not just Dataset #1 that has already been compromised.

+In a system where passports can be down-scoped - the Passport passed to Resource Server #B as part of the attack on the rest of the system would be rejected - because it would be scoped only for Resource Server #A / Dataset #1.

+{% plantuml %}
+left to right direction

+rectangle "Client Trust Boundary" as clientboundary #white;line:green;line.dashed;text:green {
+  rectangle Client
+}
+rectangle "Compute Server #1\ne.g.
+WES" as Compute rectangle "Resource Server #A\ne.g.
+DRS\n (compromised)" as RSA #pink;line:red;line.bold rectangle "Resource Server #B\ne.g.
+DRS" as RSB rectangle "Authorization Server\n(GA4GH Broker)" as Auth database "Dataset #1\n(assumed\ncompromised)" as DS1 #orange;line:red;line.bold database "Dataset #2" as DS2 database "Dataset #3" as DS3

+[Client] ---right---> [Auth]

+[RSA] --> [DS1]
+[RSB] --> [DS2]
+[RSB] --> [DS3]

+[Client] --> [Compute] : asked to run job\n(sending passport downstream) [Compute] --> [RSA]

+[RSA] -[#red,plain,thickness=16]-> [RSB] : attack

+{% endplantuml %}

 The addition of audiences to the token, or down-scoping of permissions - possible via token exchange - limits the scope of damage if the token ends up with a bad actor.